 The operating pattern of a ship will influence the process of determining which type of scrubber system is to be considered for a particular application.
 If the ship has an operating profile with a minimum port stay or minimum transit time in ECAs, or there are no restrictions on the discharge water by local or regional regulations, an open loop scrubber may be considered appropriate.
-However, if the vessel has long port stays with an appreciable time spent transiting in ECAs and with minimum time at sea, a hybrid or closed loop scrubber system could be considered.
+However, if the vessel has long port stays with an appreciable time spent transiting in areas with water discharge restrictions or low alkalinity waters, a hybrid or closed loop scrubber system could be considered.
 The global IMO fuel sulfur limits scheduled to be reduced to 0.5 percent sulfur in 2020 will influence this decision-making process.

-The total cost of a scrubber system includes the initial cost of the scrubber, installation expenses, additional miscellaneous auxiliary equipment, off hire, ship modifications, etc., together with the cost of the additional fuel consumption to operate the scrubber system and the cost of consumables (e.g. NaOH) where applicable.
+The total cost of a scrubber system includes the initial cost of the scrubber, installation expenses, additional miscellaneous auxiliary equipment, off hire, ship modifications, and cargo loss, together with the cost of the additional fuel consumption required to operate the scrubber system and the cost of consumables (e.g. NaOH) where applicable.
 Based on these factors, a comparison could be made to the cost of operating the ship's fuel combustion units on low-sulfur fuel.